Skip to main content

 namespace: org.ab

 * grants are evaluated by the same AND/OR rules as named user grants.
-You manage them through the same API — * is just a username value that matches everyone.
+You manage them through the same API or admin UI — * is just a username value that matches everyone.

 When a namespace is created, CALM Hub automatically inserts a * read grant so the namespace is publicly readable by default.
-To restrict a namespace, delete that * grant.
+To restrict a namespace, delete that * read grant.
+The same applies to domains.

 Global Access Modes